Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 As far as the dual-logging scheme goes, the _vss8_ hive is in a consistent state and, overall, it appears to be error-free, with the exception of warnings about data of unknown types, the types identified by the magic numbers 0xd, 0x11, 0x12.
 The latter is of no great concern for all the values with unknown types reside in `\Microsoft\Device Association Framework\Store\` subkey and seem to be associated with Bluetooth devices paired with my laptop.
 I can reestablish the pairings anytime.

-Nowadays Windows keeps track of modifications on per-key basis while the field “global last modified timestamp” remains uninitialized.
+Nowadays Windows keeps track of modifications on per-key basis while the field _Global Last Modified Timestamp_ remains uninitialized.
 Still, the reorganization timestamp gives us a rough idea of how old the hive in question is (to be more precise, the higher boundary for its age).
-The incident leading to creation of the _Abyss series_ took place on the 7<sup>th</sup> of November, 2018 and _vss8_ copy of the hive was reorganized on the 23<sup>rd</sup> of October, same year.
+The incident leading to creation of the _Abyss_ series took place on the 7<sup>th</sup> of November, 2018 and _vss8_ copy of the hive was reorganized on the 23<sup>rd</sup> of October, same year.
 Not too bad.
 However, substituting _vss8_ copy for the problematic hive is not feasible due to the fact that during the two weeks preceding the incident a number of important updates (of which there would remain no trace in the registry) were installed.
 One might suggest copying missing keys and values from the current hive to the _vss8_ copy as a viable solution and this is precisely what I was going to do.
 Alas!
 The treacherous system had one more surprise in store for me.

 ## The Mysterious Hive